kiali/kiali/RELEASING.md

 ## Troubleshooting (WIP)

-For troubleshooting, look the following [documentation](./github/troubleshooting.md).
+For troubleshooting, take a look to the following [documentation](./.github/troubleshooting.md).

 ## How releases are generated?